-North Carolina's economy continues to improve as labor markets have strengthened, household conditions have improved, and housing market indicators have moved in a positive direction.
+North Carolina's economy continues to trend upward as labor markets have strengthened, household conditions have improved, and housing market indicators have moved in a positive direction.
 The Cape Fear region continues to have slower economic growth in comparison to other parts of the state and country.
-North Carolina's unemployment rate decreased from 4.5% in December 2017 to 3.6% in December 2018 and is below the national rate of 3.9%.
+North Carolina's December 2019 unemployment rate of 3.7% remained unchanged from a year ago and is above the national rate of 3.5%.
 The unemployment rate in Southeastern North Carolina is higher than the state average.
-Of the 12 counties in Southeastern North Carolina that the Association serves, 66.67% are ranked by the North Carolina Department of Commerce as Tier 1, or most distressed in terms of economic wellbeing, 8.33% are ranked as Tier 2, or moderately distressed, and 25.0% are ranked as Tier 3, or least
+Of the 12 counties in Southeastern North Carolina that the Association serves, 58.33% are ranked by the North Carolina Department of Commerce as Tier 1, or most distressed in terms of economic wellbeing, 16.67% are ranked as Tier 2, or moderately distressed, and 25.0% are ranked as Tier 3, or least distressed.

-Overall, the farm sector profitability is expected to decline in 2019 caused by modest commodity prices, weather conditions, and farm expenses falling more slowly than commodity prices.
-The region was adversely impacted by Hurricane Florence in 2018 and is still dealing with the adverse impact of the storm.
+Overall, the farm sector profitability is expected to increase in 2020 caused by modest improvement in commodity prices, weather conditions, and modest improvement in trade policy.
+The region was adversely impacted by a mild drought in the Spring of 2019 which impacted corn yields.
 Liquidity in the balance sheet has eroded for many farmers and has created the need for debt restructuring and additional borrowing by some.

-The swine and poultry segments, the largest commodity exposures in our portfolio, are profitable due to lower feed costs, but face headwinds due to disputes with trading partners.
+The swine and poultry segments, the largest commodity exposures in our portfolio, are profitable due to lower feed costs, but face headwinds due to rising facility costs.
 The swine industry also faces uncertainty caused by on-going nuisance lawsuits.
 Significant poultry sector expansion is occurring in the Cape Fear region.
 Disease outbreaks have slowed for livestock farmers and are being managed by proper biosecurity; however, continued diligence is needed.
 Production levels have created large supplies of hogs and poultry.
 A strong US dollar and trade policy pose as potential threats as the export market plays a significant role in maintaining current price levels.

-Crop production, the third largest portion of the loan portfolio, has suffered from adverse weather conditions, modest commodity prices, and farm expenses falling slower than commodity prices during 2018.
+Crop production, the third largest portion of the loan portfolio, has suffered from adverse weather conditions, modest commodity prices, and farm expenses falling slower than commodity prices during 2019.
 Input costs remain high for most crops.
-Commodity prices are forecast to remain near current levels in 2019 with peanuts being an exception.
-Tobacco production contracts are expected to be cut again in 2019.
+Commodity prices are forecast to remain near current levels in 2020 with modest improvement due to improvement in trade policy.
+Tobacco production has seen further contraction and a subset of farmers are exiting as a result.

-Farm real estate values increased slightly during 2018; however, farm asset values have the potential to decrease in 2019 with more farm equipment and real estate offered for sale.
+Farm real estate values increased slightly during 2019; however, farm asset values have the potential to decrease in 2020 with more farm equipment and real estate offered for sale.

-Credit quality reflects the challenging lending environment with 93.79% rated acceptable, which is a slight decline from last year.
-Loans classified as other assets especially mentioned, currently collectible but exhibiting some potential weakness, decreased slightly from last year to 3.83%, while loans classified as substandard, those exhibiting serious weaknesses in repayment capacity, equity and/or loan performance, increased slightly from last year to 2.38%.
-Although management expects credit quality to remain stressed in certain segments during 2019, Cape Fear Farm Credit's financial performance continues to be strong.
+Credit quality reflects the challenging lending environment with 94.26% rated acceptable, which is a slight increase from last year.
+Loans classified as other assets especially mentioned, currently collectible but exhibiting some potential weakness, decreased slightly from last year to 3.52%.
+Loans classified as substandard, those exhibiting serious weaknesses in repayment capacity, equity and/or loan performance, decreased slightly from last year to 2.22%.
+Although management expects credit quality to remain stressed in certain segments during 2020, Cape Fear Farm Credit's financial performance continues to be strong.